Skip to main content

 But time flies – and often before you know it – the little adventurers will be ready to step up a gear…

 Now we're talking!
-Your child has mastered the basics of biking, cruises around corners with ease, and whizzes up and down small hills.
+Has your child mastered the basics of biking?
+Do they cruise around corners with ease and whizz up and down small hills?
 Perhaps you're now planning some routes that cover a bit more distance?
 Here's where one gear just won't cut it!

 Learning how to shift correctly